-This leads us to another superficial similarity: Once bitten, Dracula’s victims become like him.
-In the acceptance of Christ’s sacrifice, the true believer becomes more like Christ.
-But because the vampire is all about the taking of blood, innocence, life, purity, his victims become the same–they take.
+But that’s where the similarity ends.
+Because the vampire is all about the taking of blood, innocence, life, purity, his victims become the same–they take.
 Jesus is all about the giving of blood, giving life, so the behaviour of the true disciple will be very different–they give.
 This is one of the marks of a true follower of Christ–the giving.

 Importantly, Dracula absorbs the will of his victims.
 The vampire has the power to mesmerize his victims as they surrender their will and become passively complicit to its attack.
 The product of Dracula’s blood taking will be creatures whose lives are qualitatively like his own because he has consumed their selfhood, their freedom, their autonomy.
-Their identity has become vampire–a creature that must take to live.
-Absorbed and no longer distinct.
+Their identity has become vampire, absorbed into and indistinct–a creature that must take to live.

 Christ, on the other hand, desires a people whose wills are freely conformed to his–united with him, but still distinct.
-The essential difference between Jesus and vampire is that behind Jesus’ desire is a perfect love and the result of submission to this love is, paradoxically, perfect freedom.
+The essential difference between the Christian identity and that of the vampire is that behind Jesus’ desire is a perfect love and the result of submission to this love is, paradoxically, perfect freedom.

-Although he’s not talking about vampires per se, as Lewis’ Screwtape beautifully articulates the vampiric view of the world:
+Although he’s not talking about vampires per se, as Lewis’ Screwtape beautifully articulates the vampiric view of life: